On this page

 Craft your cover letter

-Pair your resume with a tailored cover letter addressed to the hiring manager to help you stand out from other applicants and express your professional edge.
+Pair your resume with a tailored cover letter addressed to the recruiter or hiring manager to help you stand out from other applicants and express your professional edge.
 Learn how to write a cover letter in a few easy steps.

-Update your LinkedIn profile to match your resume
+Update LinkedIn to match resume

 Frequently asked questions

 Fonts like Comic Sans and other over-stylized fonts may be viewed as too decorative and unprofessional.
-Avoid such fonts as they are not easy-to-scan by the ATS robots either, reducing your chances of reaching a recruiter.
+Avoid such fonts as they are not easy-to-scan by the ATS scanners either, reducing your chances of reaching a recruiter.

 Are serif fonts or sans serif fonts good for resumes?

-This depends on your industry and personal preferences.
+This depends on your profession and personal preferences.
 Sans serif fonts have a clear and modern look (think Calibri and Arial) while Serif fonts have a classy but traditional look (think Garamond and Times New Roman.
-It’s good to note that the additional strokes in some decorative Serif fonts can also make it harder for the ATS robots to scan your resume, so it’s good to stick to easy-to-read fonts.
+It’s good to note that the additional strokes in some decorative Serif fonts can also make it harder for the ATS software to scan your resume, so it’s good to stick to easy-to-read fonts.